ProteinsWebTeam/pronto/README.md

 *InterPro curation system*

-Pronto is web application aiming to help InterPro curators by displaying protein match information for member database signatures.
+Pronto is a web application aiming to assist InterPro curators by displaying protein match information for member database signatures.

 ## Getting started